Non-Achilles ankle tendinopathy

 Approximately 50 percent of sports-related injuries are related to overuse.
 Of injuries seen in running clinics, the majority are due to overuse with about half involving the lower leg .
 Many such injuries involve a tendinopathy.

 The clinical presentation and management of tendinopathies involving ankle tendons other than the Achilles is reviewed here.
 Achilles tendinopathy, as well as acute ankle injuries, are discussed separately.
-(See "Achilles tendinopathy and tendon rupture" and "Ankle sprain" and "Overview of ankle fractures in adults".)
+(See "Achilles tendinopathy and tendon rupture" and "Ankle sprain in adults" and "Overview of ankle fractures in adults".)

 Tendinopathy, or tendinosis, is a clinical syndrome that often follows an initial period of inflammation (tendonitis).
 Some clinicians mistakenly use the terms tendinopathy, tendinosis, and tendonitis interchangeably.
 The histopathology and treatment of tendinopathy differs from that of acute tendonitis.
 An overview of tendinopathy is provided separately.
 (See "Overview of overuse (chronic) tendinopathy".)